Join us as we engage in critical dialogue about current demands in public education and how future teachers can enact positive change.

 Location: College of Education

-We usually work quickly to get feedback to presenters including more focused or detailed titles, possible mentors, ideas for how to convey the knowledge, etc. Click here to complete the Proposal Form.
+We usually work quickly to get feedback to presenters including more focused or detailed titles, possible mentors, ideas for how to convey the knowledge, etc. Click here: Proposal Form to submit a proposal.

 What issues in education are important to you?